Cheap ways to get your 5-a-day

 10. Eat local

-Food that has travelled only a few miles down the road will inevitably be cheaper than something that’s been flown around the world (and if this isn’t the case, ask yourself why).
-Markets and greengrocers can be the best means by which to eat local produce, but supermarket packaging features place of origin, so take time to read labels.
+Food that has travelled only a few miles down the road will be cheaper than something that’s been flown around the world (and if this isn’t the case, ask yourself why).
+Markets and greengrocers is great for local produce, but supermarket packaging features place of origin, so take time to read labels.
 Even if the cost-saving is small, it’s an eco-friendlier way to shop.
+You can also stick to budget much easier when shopping at market stalls as you get a larger amount of produce for less money.
 There's plenty of fantastic British produce to cook with, such as beetroot, carrots, cabbage and apples.

 To keep costs down, try our vegetarian budget meal plan.
-And read our guide on energy-efficient cooking.
+Read our guide on energy-efficient cooking.

 Creamy carrot soup